avid-technology/VideoEditorialInTheCloud/Avid_Edit_In_The_Cloud_Terraform/Workstations/README.md

 ## Introduction

-This collection will help you deploy 1 (or more) Media Composer and 1 (or more) ProTools instance.
+This collection will help you deploy 1 (or more) MediaComposer and 1 (or more) ProTools instance.

 ![current + Next Version](./workstations.png)